Eastern Australia Trip. Day 9 : Brisbane

 The 100++ years building is now the Grand Central Hotel

-We walked around 500 meters towards the King George Square, to visit the Museum of Brisbane.
-It was the same building with the City Hall, situated on level 3.
-We didn't reserved for any tours conducted by the museum.
-We had to wait until noon for empty slots, so we decided to entourage by our own to the City Hall.
-However, the hand-operated lift for the Clock Tower still need to be accompany by the museum personnel.
+We walked around 500 meters towards the King George Square to visit the Museum of Brisbane.
+It was the same building as the City Hall, situated on level 3.
+We didn't reserve any tours conducted by the museum.
+We had to wait until noon for empty slots, so we decided to entourage by ourselves to the City Hall.
+However, the hand-operated lift for the Clock Tower still needs to be accompanied by the museum personnel.

 Best place to get to know Brisbane now and then